charlietw/home/README.md

 ## Setup

+### Secrets

+There are two files you need to create locally:

+`secrets.yaml` - containing the `NETWORK_KEY` for the zigbee2mqtt config.

+`infrastructure/secrets.tfvars` - containing the secrets required for Terraform, i.e.:
+- key = Key of the state file
+- bucket = Bucket containing the terraform state file
+- region = Region where the state file is kept

 ### SSH

 If you need to change the SSH key or create one from scratch, you can use `ssh-keygen`, then specify a filepath in the subsequent prompt.